 10. The Monk Who Sold His Ferrari: A Fable About Fulfilling Your Dreams & Reaching Your Destiny

 The monk who sold his Ferrari is one of the must-read books.
 Being in the fast-moving world It’s very important for all of us to understand how life is going.
-Despite the fact that many people realize about life in the 80s and regret that they have not done anything in life that makes there life valuable, why not take a break and understand what actually life is.
+Despite the fact that many people realize about life in the 80s and regret that they have not done anything in life that makes their life valuable, why not take a break and understand what actually life is.

 ✪ Don’t live the same day 80 times and call it a life.